mrocklin/blog/_posts/work/2016-09-21-cluster-deployments.md

 non-power-users with access to a cluster resource manager can use Dask on their cluster just as easily.

-Unfortuantely, there are a few challenges:
+Unfortunately, there are a few challenges:

 1. Several cluster resource managers exist, each with significant adoption.
     Finite developer time stops us from supporting all of them.